CraftAcademyLabs/ca_course/week7/cooper_client_react/01_cooper_calculator.md

 export default DisplayCooperResult
 ```

 When you run the test now you should get another error.
 The new error states that our expectation is returning false.
-So the application is not returning what we want when we fill in the input fields.
+So the component is not returning what it is supposed to when it gets the values from the input fields.
 It is now time to add some logic to our `DisplayCooperResult` component:

 ```js
 import React, { Component } from 'react';